MicrosoftDocs/fabric-docs/docs/workload-development-kit/multitasking.md

 # **Onboard to multitasking**
-Multitasking allows user to open multiple artifacts at the same time, when opening an artifact, a tab will be pinned to the left navigation bar.
+Multitasking allows a user to open multiple items at the same time, when opening an item, a tab will be pinned to the left navigation bar.
 By  default, we support opening one item at the same time and a set of lifecycle events which is triggered when the artifact tab is being initialized, deactivated, and destroyed with no work required by any workload.

 ## Frontend